Batches

 |---|---|---|

 | Draft | Order is being authored.
-Quantity, formula, bottle BOM, case BOM are being picked. | Schedule the order (sets a start date and pins versions). |
+Quantity, formula, vessel BOM, and case BOM are being picked. | Schedule the order — sets a start date and locks the formula and BOM versions. |

-| Scheduled | Versions pinned, work center reserved, ready to run when the slot opens. | Operator starts the run on the floor. |
+| Scheduled | Versions locked, work center reserved, ready to run when the slot opens. | Operator starts the run on the floor. |

 | In progress | Liquid is on a tank or line right now.
 Lot genealogy is being recorded as ingredients are consumed. | Package the run. |

-| Packaged | Liquid is in bottles, cases are built and palletized.
-Awaiting QC + compliance sign-off. | Close the order. |
+| Fulfilled | Liquid is in bottles, cases are built and palletized.
+Awaiting QC and compliance sign-off. | Close the order. |

 | Closed | All artifacts signed off, costs posted, lot genealogy frozen.
 Read-only forever. | — |

-Cancelled is a sixth status reachable from Draft or Scheduled only; once a run starts you cannot cancel without writing a deviation report.
+Cancelled is a sixth status reachable from Draft or Scheduled only.
+Once a run starts you cannot cancel without writing a deviation report.

-The kanban enforces these transitions — drag a card from “Draft” to “Scheduled” works, drag from “Draft” straight to “In progress” doesn’t.
+The board enforces these transitions — drag a card from Draft to Scheduled works; drag from Draft straight to In progress does not.

 Pages